dandi/handbook/docs/12_download.md

     dandi download https://api.dandiarchive.org/api/dandisets/000023/versions/draft/assets/?path=sub-811677083

-You could replace `draft` with a specific non-draft version you are interested in (e.g. `0.210914.1900` in the case of this Dandiset), if you are not interested in the latest, possibly different state of the dandiset.
+You could replace `draft` with a specific non-draft version you are interested in (e.g. `0.210914.1900` in the case of this Dandiset), if you are not interested in the latest, possibly different state of the Dandiset.

 You can also use the link from DANDI web application, e.g.: